openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### `client_id` equals `redirect_uri` {#simplest-registration}

-In the simplest option, the Client can proceed without registration as if it had registered with the Wallet and obtained the following Client Registration Response:
+In the simplest option, the Verifier can proceed without registration and set the `client_id` value to the `redirect_uri` value.

-* `client_id`
-  * `redirect_uri` value of the RP.

 In this case, the Authorization Request cannot be signed and all client metadata parameters MUST be passed using client metadata parameter defined in (#client_metadata_parameters).